chanchan098/Docs/operation/ops-1-k8s-concepts.md

 Admission Control modules are software modules that can modify or reject requests.

 *concepts/Security*

 # Role Based Access Control Good Practices

 Kubernetes RBAC is a key security control to ensure that cluster users and workloads have only the access to resources required to execute their roles.

 ## API Overview

-You can use the Kubernetes API **to read and write Kubernetes resource objects** via a Kubernetes API endpoint.
+You can use the Kubernetes API <ul>to read and write Kubernetes resource objects</u> via a Kubernetes API endpoint.

 # -Reference

 *Reference/*

 # API Overview

 [link](https://kubernetes.io/docs/reference/using-api/)